dibollinger/CookieBlock-Consent-Crawler/crawler/README.md

 * __Advertising/Tracking__: This category encompasses all cookies that are used for advertising and tracking.
 Often this also involves the collection of sensitive personal data, which may be sold to other interested parties.
-This is generally the category of cookies where the loss of privacy is the largest concern.
+This is generally the category of cookies where privacy is the biggest concern.
+* __Social Media__: Some cookies are explicitly declared as serving purposes of social media integration.
+These are rare, and it is difficult to distinguish these with functional or tracking cookies.
 * __Uncategorized__: Some CMPs leave cookies uncategorized.
 This category catches all such declarations.
 * __Unknown__: Catch-all for the remaining categories.
 Some cannot easily be assigned to any of the above categories.
-This includes category labels such as "Information Storage and Access" or "Content Delivery" as these labels state little about how the cookie is intended to be used.
+This includes category labels such as "Information Storage and Access" or "Content Delivery".
-    In addition, some CMP use language-specific declarations.

 If a cookie has multiple purposes assigned, the tool will generally assign the less privacy-preserving class.
+This is ordered from most to least privacy-preserving as {"Necessary", "Functionality", "Analytics", "Advertising"}.

 ## Installation

-OpenWPM is tested on Ubuntu 18.04 and Debian Bullseye.
+OpenWPM is tested on Ubuntu 18.04, 20.04 and Debian Bullseye.

-OpenWPM does not support Windows: https://github.com/mozilla/OpenWPM/issues/503
+OpenWPM 0.12.0 does not support Windows: https://github.com/mozilla/OpenWPM/issues/503

 ### Requirements